Asbatel/Procatch/README.md

 ## Overview

 **Procatch** is a novel approach to container anomaly detection that requires no training.
-It builds on the inherently bounded nature of microservices—each designed to perform a narrow, single task—to quickly and reliably detect unexpected behavior.
+It builds on the inherently bounded nature of microservices (i.e., each designed to perform a narrow, single task) to quickly and reliably detect unexpected behavior.

 ## Requirements

-- `Falco` must be installed and running
+- `Falco` must be installed
 - `kubectl` and `crictl` must be available on the system

 > **Note:**